 Contents:

-The first stamps did not need to show the issuing country, so no country name was included on them.
-The United Kingdom remains the only country to omit its name on postage stamps.
+The first stamps in the world did not need to show the issuing country, therefore no country name was included on them.
+Today the United Kingdom remains the only country to omit its name on its postage stamps.

 Other countries soon followed the United Kingdom with their own stamps.

-The first stamps were rectangular or square in shape, depicting the leader of the country: king, queen, president, domestic animals (a Beaver was shown on a stamp of Canada in 1851, a Lama was shown on stamp of Peru in 1866) or had just a face value.
-Even though people around the world began collecting stamps almost immediately.
+The first stamps were rectangular or square in shape, depicting the leader of the country: king, queen, president, domestic animals or showed just a face value.

-The first philatelists tried to find production differences between stamps of the same design—color or paper variations, difference in perforation, some errors on images, etc. The word "philately" is the English transliteration of the French "philatélie", coined by Georges Herpin in 1864, who very well may have been the first stamp collector, and means the study of postage stamps and postal history.
+People around the world began collecting stamps almost immediately after the first stamps were issued (Penny Black and Two Pence Blue).
+The first stamp collectors tried to find production differences between stamps of the same design—colour or paper variants, difference in perforation, errors on images, etc. The word "philately" is the English transliteration of the French "philatélie", coined by Georges Herpin in 1864 and is defined as the study of postage stamps and postal history.

 Richard Owen definition of Dinosaur family in 1841